LBaker92/CS3/README.md

 # CS3
-All class projects for course CS3.
+All class projects for CS3 course.